fran-man/fran-man.github.io/_posts/2020-08-30-kotlin-quine.markdown

 {% endhighlight %}
 In a way this whole line has two meanings.
 - A simple string of characters
-- (When interpreted by a compiler) a assign some value to a variable called "string"
+- (When interpreted by a compiler) assign some value to a variable called "string"

 So what if we actually used some of our lines of code (specifically, those lines representing a line of source as a string) for TWO things?
 - Print the string *represented* by the line - the actual source